fortran-lang/stdlib/doc/specs/stdlib_string_type.md

 #### Description

-The module defines a default constructor to create an empty string type.
+The module defines a constructor to create an empty string type.

 Creates a string instance representing an empty string.